 In the Decade of Centenaries, egalitarian partnerships, personal and professional, from history and contemporary culture will be explored.
 You will discover that in nearly every remarkable woman’s biography, there was a man who saw her as an equal.
 Speakers reveal the dynamic duos who spearheaded the 1916 Rising and the Suffrage Movement at home in Ireland and abroad.
 ‘Ireland of Equals’ was the 1916 vision.
 Once perceived as visionary, the time has come to make it a reality.

-Speakers include Senia Paseta (Professor of Modern History, Oxford University), Dr. Micheline Sheehy-Skefﬁngton (Women’s Rights Activist and granddaughter of Hanna & Francis Sheehy-Skefﬁngton), Dr. Mary Mc Auliffe (Historian and Assistant Professor of Gender Studies, UCD) & more to be announced.
-Each speaker is followed by a performance by young contemporary poets from the NUI Maynooth; Rebecca T. Kealy, Melissa Ridge and Felicia Oulsanya.
+Speakers include the Lord Mayor of Dublin, Senia Paseta (Professor of Modern History, Oxford University), Colm O' Gorman (CEO of Amnesty Ireland), Dr. Micheline Sheehy-Skefﬁngton (Women’s Rights Activist and granddaughter of Hanna & Francis Sheehy-Skefﬁngton), Dr. Mary Mc Auliffe (Historian and Assistant Professor of Gender Studies, UCD).
+Each speaker is followed with a performance by young contemporary poets Rebecca T. Kealy, Melissa Ridge and Felicia Oulsanya.